HoTT/book/README.md

-This is a textbook that we are writing on informal homotopy type theory.
+This is a textbook on informal homotopy type theory.
 It is part of the [Univalent foundations of mathematics](http://www.math.ias.edu/sp/univalent) project that took place at the Institute for Advanced Study in 2012/13.